TF2-Community-Edition-Dev-Team/Team-Fortress-2-Community-Edition/README.md

 2. Download the assets package and extract its contents to <Steam>\steamapps\sourcemods.

 3. Restart Steam.
-"Team Fortress 2 1.0.1.8 Port" should appear in your Steam Library.
+"Team Fortress 2 Commnunity Edition" should appear in your Steam Library.

 4. Put your compiled binaries into "bin" directory.